raniantouni/neuroflinkcep/README.md

 # NeuroFlinkCEP Rapid Miner Extension
 ## Version
-he following versions are used throughout the project:
+The following versions are used throughout the project:

 - **Flink** 1.9.2
 - **RapidMiner** 9.10.0